sdrdray/mall-management-website/README.md

    yarn dev
    ```

-6. **Open in Browser**
+6. **Access the Application**
-   Visit [http://localhost:3000](http://localhost:3000) to view the application.
+   Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to view the app.

 ---

 ## 📖 Usage

 ### Admin Access
-1. Register with an admin account.
+1. Register as an admin user.
-2. Use the admin passkey to log in and access the dashboard.
+2. Enter the provided admin passkey to log in.
-3. Manage shops, events, and view detailed analytics.
+3. Access the admin dashboard to manage shops, organize events, and view analytics.

 ### Customer Access
 1. Register as a customer.
-2. Explore shops, view mall events, and check out ongoing promotions.
+2. Browse shops, explore mall events, and discover promotions.

 ---

 ## 🤝 Contributing

-We welcome contributions to improve the **Mall Management System**!
+We welcome contributions to enhance the **Mall Management System**!
 Follow these steps to contribute:
-1. Fork the repository.
+1. **Fork the Repository**: Create a personal copy.
-2. Create a new branch:
+2. **Create a New Branch**:
    ```bash
    git checkout -b feature/your-feature-name
    ```
-3. Make your changes and commit them:
+3. **Commit Changes**:
    ```bash
    git commit -m "Add feature: your-feature-name"
    ```
-4. Push to the branch:
+4. **Push Changes**:
    ```bash
    git push origin feature/your-feature-name
    ```
-5. Submit a Pull Request on GitHub.
+5. **Submit a Pull Request**: Request a review and merge.

 ---

 ## 📄 License

 This project is licensed under the **MIT License**.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for more information.

 ---

 ## 🙏 Acknowledgements

+Special thanks to the following tools and frameworks:
 - [React.js](https://reactjs.org/)
 - [Next.js](https://nextjs.org/)
 - [Firebase](https://firebase.google.com/)